 On the other hand, if you rent out all or part of your home through AirBnB or another home-sharing app, most insurers will not insure you at all.
 This is considered more risky than long-term rentals.
 There are a handful of insurers that will insure your AirBnB property, but the cost is considerably higher than what you would expect to pay for home insurance.

-Of course, you may have a property that you own, and that requires insurance, but it’s not your primary residence.
 If you own a second home, cottage or trailer that is not inhabited for large parts of the year, then insurance companies won’t insure that property the same way that they would your primary home.
 The main reason is that when nobody is there, the property is at higher risk of having a break-in, being vandalized, and if there’s a small problem like a water leak or small fire, there’s no one around to prevent it from becoming a bigger problem.
 There are insurers that are happy to insure your seasonal property or cottage.

 Everybody knows that as a house ages, it becomes susceptible to problems like leaky pipes, frayed wiring or even a crumbling foundation.
 Everything decays over time.
 With the proper maintenance a century home can be kept in excellent condition, but if your house is a hundred years old or more, your insurance company will likely want to make sure.
 They may also have concerns if your home has knob & tube wiring (which is known to increase the risk of electrical fires), or a wood-burning stove as the primary heat source for the house.
 There are a handful of insurance companies that specialize in insuring heritage homes (or century homes).
 It will likely be more expensive than for a newer home, but the insurer may be able to suggests upgrades that make it more affordable.

 5. What Else Can Make Your Home High-Risk?